infinitered/ignite-cookbook/docs/recipes/LocalFirstDataWithPowerSync.md

 ### What is Powersync?

-A Postgres <-> SQLite sync layer consisting of a sync service and client SDK.
-It lets you work with a local SQLite database in your app, which is automatically kept in sync with a Postgres database on a server.
+PowerSync is a service which synchronizes local data with your Postgres SQL back end.
+It lets your app work with a local copy of the users' data and automatically syncs changes to and from your backend.

-The application interacts with the data in a local instance of SQLite, which provides fast, responsive access -- no fetching, no spinners.
+Because your application interacts with the data in a local instance of SQLite, it means you'll always have fast, responsive access -- no fetching, no spinners.
+It also means your users will have a seamless, consistent experience even if they are offline.

-Then, in the background, Powersync syncs the local data with the server whenever an internet connection becomes available, ensuring that the user's data stays up to date on all of their devices even if they go offline.
+In the background, Powersync queues any changes and syncs the local data with the server whenever an internet connection becomes available.
+That means the data stays up to date across all of their devices.

 ### Benefits of Using Powersync